ericeoa/GDPR/Privacy Policy.md

 __Transfer and storage of your information:__

 We use a third party email provider to store emails you send us.
-Our third party email provider is [[_insert name of third party email provider_] **OR** [located in [_insert country where your third party email provider is located_]].
+Our third party email provider is located in [_insert country where your third party email provider is located_]].
 [Their privacy policy is available here: insert link to your third party email provider’s privacy policy.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3Mzk3NTE4NV19
+eyJoaXN0b3J5IjpbLTExMTg3MDMwNjEsMTA3Mzk3NTE4NV19
 -->